35percent/11tystarter/src/posts/ombudsman-rejects-affordable-housing-complaint-against-southwark.md

 ### ....Gutenberg Court - social rent or affordable rent?

 The lack of enforcement actions could be taken to show that all affordable housing is being properly delivered, but the Ombudsman's report notes that *'In some cases, the type of AHO* \[Affordable Housing Obligations] *tenancy was not what had been required'.*  The report does not say  how often this has occurred, but one instance that has come to light is that of Gutenberg Court.
 This was a development of 38 homes, including nine social rented homes, approved by Bermondsey Community Council planning committee in 2011.
 [Southwark Law Centre](https://www.southwarklawcentre.org.uk/) complained to Southwark Council in October 2021 that the social rented units were being wrongly  advertised to the housing waitng list as *'market related rents'*, not *'social rents'* on the council's [Homeseach](https://www.southwarkhomesearch.org.uk/) webpages.
-The development now appears through Southwark's audit as delivering  nine affordable rent units (which can be up to 80% market rent) and zero social rent units.
+The development now appears in Southwark's audit as delivering  nine affordable rent units (which can be up to 80% market rent) and zero social rent units.

+The difference between affordable rent and social rent is readily seen in the rents charged.
+The Gutenberg Court rents were advertised on Homesearch as £261.44 (one-bed) and £295.50 (two-bed).
+This compares to the [social rent formula rent caps for 2022/23](https://www.gov.uk/government/publications/rent-standard/limit-on-annual-rent-increases-2022-23-from-april-2022#rent-caps) of £155.73 (one-bed) and £164.87 (two-bed).
+(SCREEN SHOT)

+The scheme has been 'red-flagged' on Southwark's audit, but no enofcement action islisted.

+Running fast in the wrong direction?